neftjs/neft/index.coffee.md

 		(arg) ->

-			unless arguments.length
-				throw new RangeError

-			typeofArg = typeof arg

-			return cloneFunction(arg) if typeofArg is 'function'
-			return cloneArray(arg) if isArray arg
+			return cloneFunction(arg) if typeof arg is 'function' return cloneArray(arg) if isArray arg
-			return cloneObject(arg) if arg and typeofArg is 'object' arg
+			return cloneObject(arg) if arg and typeof arg is 'object' arg

 ### cloneDeep()